idayat092/Udacity_Data_Analyst_Nanodegree_Projects/Project4-Wrangle-and-Analyze-Data/README.md

 	- Twitter API: Using the tweet IDs in the WeRateDogs Twitter archive (file on hand), I will query the Twitter API for each tweet's JSON data using Python's Tweepy library

+#### After cleaning, all three files are then merged into a single dataframe and stored as a csv file and into a SQL lite Database